kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(parentBehavior)
 ```

 Did you see the bouncy snag of the white square?
 Re-execute the Playground if you didn't.
-Also, check out the little red lines - this is the debug mode showing you the direction and strength of the spring field:
+Also, check out the little red lines; this is debug mode showing you the direction and strength of the spring field:

 ![width=50%](images/field_visualisation.png)

-`UIFieldBehavior` is one of the new behaviors in iOS 9 and is arguably the coolest one.
-Spring fields are great for positioning an element by letting it get drawn into the region's center and letting it bounce into place.
-Give the white square a little time-delayed push to really understand the effect:
+`UIFieldBehavior` is one of the new behaviors in iOS 9 and arguably the coolest one.
+Spring fields are great for positioning an element because the region's center draws it in while it bounces into place.
+Give the white square a little time-delayed push to understand the effect:

 ```swift
 let delayTime = dispatch_time(DISPATCH_TIME_NOW,